-There have been no changes in actuarial assumptions since June 30, 2021.
+There have been no changes in actuarial assumptions since June 30, 2022.
 The actuarial assumptions are:

-Inflation 2.30%
+Inflation 2.50%

 Payroll Growth Rate 2.00%

 Salary Increases 3.30% to 10.30%, varies by service

-Investment Rate of Return 6.25%
+Investment Rate of Return 6.50%

 The mortality table used for active members was a Pub-2010 General Mortality table, for the Non-Hazardous System, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
-The mortality table used for non-disabled retired members was a system-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.
-The mortality table used for the disabled members was PUB-2010 Disabled Mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
+The mortality table used for healthy retired members was a system-specific mortality table based on mortality experience from 2013-2022, projected with the ultimate rates from MP-2020 mortality improvement scale using a base year of 2023.
+The mortality table used for the disabled members was PUB-2010 Disabled Mortality table, with rates multiplied by 150% for both male and female rates, projected with the ultimate rates from the MP-2020 mortality improvement scale using a base year of 2010.